-Experiencing no hot water ever is apparent indication of trouble.
+Getting no hot water ever is clear indication of trouble.
 But fluctuating water temperature is many times overlooked as an issue.
 This might possibly mean mineral deposits have built up and your water heater’s heating element needs to be fixed or removed.

 If you’re getting nothing at all or very little hot water, there could possibly be a concern with the pilot light.
-If you’re unsure how to fix this, call in our technicians at 502-785-8230.
+If you’re unsure how to fix this, call in our technicians at 502-785-8230 in Louisville.
 While some owners can reignite the pilot light without assistance, it can be unsafe if you’re not certain of how to light it.

 If you notice a rotten egg smell, don’t try to restart the pilot light.
 Get a hold of your city’s energy provider at once.

 - Water Heater Age

 The average life span of a domestic water heater with proper maintenance is 10–12 years.
 Despite the fact that your water heater isn’t having any concerns, it could be at a greater threat of a damaging leak.

 If you’re not certain of your water heater’s age, inspect the identification sticker on the unit.
 This states the manufacturing date and serial number.